Documentation

 1. The request is logged and a BPM is successfully initiated.

-2. The BPM reaches either the “start response” or “start resolution” timer node (This is an automated operation and will be represented by a blue node in your business process workflow).
+2. The BPM reaches either the Start response or Start resolution timer node.
+(This is an automated operation and is represented by a blue node in your workflow).

 The application logic then takes over and performs the following:

-2. If there are multiple Service Level Agreements (SLAs) associated to the Service, the application will first evaluate the SLA rules and determine which SLA should be invoked.
-If there is only one SLA associated to the Service, this will be chosen.
+2. If there are multiple SLAs associated to the service, the application first evaluates the SLA rules and determine which SLA should be invoked.
+If there is only one SLA associated to the service, this one will be chosen.

-3. The application logic will then focus on the SLA that has been identified, and work through the Service Level rules.
-Upon finding a rule which contains matching conditions, Service Level targets will be set against the request.
+3. The application logic then focuses on the SLA that has been identified, and works through the service-level rules.
+Once a rule that contains matching conditions is found, service level targets are set against the request.

 • Customer